deejaygraham/no-solid-evidence/outline.md

 Interact with it using Supertype and get same behaviour not polymorphism Thinks it's funny
-"Modularity based on abstraction is the way things are done" Found out conversation based on OOP
+"Modularity based on abstraction is the way things are done" Found out conversation based on OOP Subtype has to behave.

+Elephants are mice if you loosen the constraints such that we consider grey mammals with large ears.

 Foundational.